paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 In this post, I will show you how to create a clean Next.js app with TypeScript from scratch, and how to configure eslint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.

 Let's do it!

+_Note: you have have a look at the end result here: https://github.com/paulintrognon/next-typescript_

 ## Initiating the project